mjogasa/mjogasa/README.md

 - Design KPIs related to productivity, quality, cost, and efficiency
 - Build executive dashboards using **Excel and Power BI**
 - Develop data models and measures using **Power Pivot (DAX)** and **Power BI**
+- Automate data extraction and reporting using **SAP GUI Scripting with Excel**
 - Support continuous improvement initiatives through data analysis